Mets' deGrom plays catch, studies mechanics amid side issue - WTMJ

 AP Baseball Writer

-NEW YORK (AP) — Mets ace Jacob deGrom resumed playing catch and plans to evaluate his mechanics after New York placed him on the 10-day injured list Tuesday because of tightness in his right side.
+NEW YORK (AP) — Mets ace Jacob deGrom resumed playing catch and plans to evaluate his mechanics after New York placed him on the 10-day injured list Tuesday with tightness in his right side.

-The two-time NL Cy Young Award winner hopes his IL stint will be brief.

-“We have to be smart there,” he said.
-“Don’t do something where it turns into, now I’m missing a couple of months.”

 Mets manager Luis Rojas said the team was unsure how the issue arose for deGrom, who is 3-2 with a major league-best 0.68 ERA along with 65 strikeouts in 40 innings.